namoklom/esp32-temperature-data/README.md

 |-----------------|-------------------|-----------------------------------------------|
 | Jason Emmanuel  | Back-End Developer | [linkedin.com/in/jasoneml](https://www.linkedin.com/in/jasoneml/) |

-This project provides a simple RESTful API built with Flask, designed to receive environmental sensor data—specifically temperature and humidity—sent from an ESP32 microcontroller device.
-The API accepts HTTP POST requests with JSON payloads, validates and processes the data, and responds with confirmation or error messages.
+This project demonstrates a lightweight backend solution to collect environmental sensor data from an ESP32 microcontroller device.
+Using Flask, a simple RESTful API is created to receive temperature and humidity data sent over HTTP POST requests in JSON format.

+The ESP32 device, equipped with sensors like DHT11 or DHT22, gathers real-time environmental data and sends it to the Flask API endpoint `/data`.
+The backend validates incoming data, responds with clear success or error messages, and prints the data on the server console for monitoring.

-This project serves as a backend server for IoT applications where ESP32 or similar microcontroller devices send sensor data to be collected, stored, or further processed.
+This project can serve as the foundation for IoT applications including home automation, environmental monitoring, and data logging systems.

 ---